CPK Insurance

 • Commercial auto liability minimums in Ohio are $25,000/$50,000/$25,000, so food truck vehicle coverage should be reviewed against that floor before a quote is bound.

-• Ohio requires businesses to maintain proof of general liability coverage for most commercial leases, which matters for commissary kitchens, shared prep spaces, and parked service locations.
+• Most commercial leases in Ohio require proof of general liability coverage, which matters for commissary kitchens, shared prep spaces, and parked service locations.

 • Quote review should confirm whether the policy includes endorsements for hired auto and non-owned auto if the food truck uses temporary drivers, rentals, or borrowed vehicles.